 The tactical bag and backpack industry has exploded.
 There are dozens of companies out there producing hundreds of bags.
 How exactly do you find a quality model?
 Well that’s easy, read our guide.
-We’ve gathered 4 Backpacks and 4 general bags that are purpose built tactical bags.
+We’ve gathered 4 concealed carry backpacks and 4 general CCW bags that are purpose built tactical bags.
 Our 8 picks come from a place of experience, and are bags designed to last, to function, and to kick ass.

 The Vertx Commuter is my absolute favorite tactical sling bag.
 For me, it fits all the bills perfectly.
 It’s big enough to carry almost anything I’d need for a wide variety of situations.
 From a laptop, some water, and admin supplies to an AR-15 pistol and a fighting load.
 The bag is brilliantly built and designed to put function over everything else.